Berkheya purpurea 'Zulu Warrior'

-A rarely offered, tall prairie plant from North America.
-Features sunflower-like flowers (to 5" wide) with yellow rays and yellow center disks.
-Flowers bloom in loose spikes on the upper parts of the plant in summer.
+A rarely offered, tall prairie plant from North America which features sunflower-like flowers with yellow rays and yellow centre disks.
+The flowers bloom in loose spikes on the upper parts of the plant in summer.

 Good height for the rear of the border.
 Also excellent for naturalizing in prairies, cottage gardens, wildflower gardens or native plant gardens.